amp8889/studentReviewDatabase/Project Documents/FacultyFeedback.md

 - Consider labeling all the stories for your primary scenario to make it easy to identify and work on those stories.

 ## Week 11 ##
+- Drive to complete one scenario from your teams Product Design Doc
+- I will be picking one to two teams to represent our class on 7/20 or 7/13
+- Dry run AND Final presentation template - https://github.com/mschray/IPro497Sample/blob/main/Course%20Content/Final%20Presentation%20Template.pptx
+- Is everyone clear on what they are going to be doing until the final presentation?

 ## Week 12 ##